March 31, 2020 4 min read

 The United Kingdom has planted a tiny forest said to be the first of its kind in Oxfordshire.
 The little forest will consist of 600 trees and will be about the size of a tennis court.
 The forest is intended to not only benefit the environment but to inspire others to plant their own little forests around the world.
 "We hope to inspire individuals, businesses and government to take environmental action, by supporting a tiny forest in their local area."

 There we have it, another month down with more good things happening in the world that can make us smile.
 Before we know it, everything will settle down and life will resume in a new normal.
 It is a good time to think about the impact you make in this world and how you can be a part of the good news we want to be sharing.
-We could call start by planting a tree or making an action plan for Earth Month!
+We could call start by planting trees or making an action plan for Earth Month!

 P.S.
 Need some more good environmental news?
 We've got you covered with lots of good news stories from the past year.